jameshaydon/lawvere/README.md

 First install stack (`curl -sSL https://get.haskellstack.org/ | sh `) and then use `stack build`.
 To install the `bill` executable (to `~/.local/bin`) run `stack install`.

+On linux you may also need to install `tinfo`, e.g. `sudo apt-get install libtinfo-dev` on Ubuntu.

 ### Nix